What is Social Impact Investing?

 These four characteristics help define credible social impact investing:

 4. Impact Measurement.
-A hallmark of social impact investing is the commitment of the investor to measure and report the social and environmental performance and progress of underlying investments, ensuring transparency and accountability while informing the practice of social impact investing and building the field.
+A hallmark of social impact investing is the investor’s commitment to measuring and reporting the social and environmental performance and progress of underlying investments.
+This ensures transparency and accountability while informing the practice of social impact investing and building the field.

 Why Social Impact Investing?

-The most common motivator of investing has historically focused on one goal, to achieve financial returns.
-Impact investing challenges the notion that social and environmental issues are only funded and addressed by donations.
+The most common motivator for investing has historically focused on one goal: achieving financial returns.
+Impact investing challenges the notion that donations only fund and address social and environmental issues.

-Because the impact investing market is growing, there are more and more opportunities for investors to put their money toward the social and environmental solutions, while also producing financial returns.
+Because the impact investing market is growing, there are more opportunities for investors to invest in social and environmental solutions while also producing financial returns.

 A few of the most common investor motivations, according to GIIN, include:

-• Banks, pension funds, financial advisors, and wealth managers can provide client investment opportunities to both individuals and institutions with an interest in general or specific social and/or environmental causes.
+• Banks, pension funds, financial advisors, and wealth managers can provide client investment opportunities to individuals and institutions interested in general or specific social and/or environmental causes.

-• Institutional and family foundations can leverage significantly greater assets to advance their core social and/or environmental goals, while maintaining or growing their overall endowment.
+• Institutional and family foundations can leverage significantly greater assets to advance their core social and/or environmental goals while maintaining or growing their endowment.

 • Government investors and development finance institutions can provide proof of financial viability for private-sector investors while targeting specific social and environmental goals.